-Review by Nunavut Planning Commission
+Review by Nunavut Planning Commission 1.
 All development proposals for industrial uses that include bulk storage of fuel and hydro power generation, or those requiring a permit or authorization from the Government of Canada or Territorial Government, will be forwarded to the Nunavut Planning Commission for review.
-The Commission may decide to forward the proposal to the Nunavut Impact Review Board for further screening as outlined in Article 12 of the Nunavut Land Claims Agreement.
+The Commission will determine if the project is in conformity with the applicable land use plan and if it is exempt from screening.
+If a project is not exempt from screening, the Commission will send the project to the Nunavut Impact Review Board for screening and determination as outlined in the Nunavut.
+Planning and Project Assessment Act S.C.
+2013, c.14, s.2.